ELeeAstro/Exo-FMS_column_ck/README.md

 To compile enter 'make' in the main directory.
 To remove compiled code enter 'make clean'.
 Some compiler options for gfortran, nvfortran and ifort are provided in the makefile.

-This code performs various two-stream approaches from the literature in a non-grey, picket fence context:
+This code performs various atmospheric radiative-transfer approaches from the literature using corr-k, split into short and long wave methods.

+For the shortwave method we have:
-1. Toon et al. method (w. scattering version)
+1. Direct beam only method
-2. Short Characteristics method (w. linear or Bezier interpolants)
+2. Adding method
+3. Spherical harmonic adding method (SDA)
+4. Toon89 multiple scattering method
+5. Spherical harmonic two-stream multiple scattering method (SH2)
+6. Spherical harmonic four-stream multiple scattering method (SH4)
-3. Two-stream DISORT version (w. modifications by Xianyu Tan)
+7. Two-stream DISORT version

+For the longwave method we have:
+1. Absorption approximation with exponential in tau function (AA_E)
+2. Absorption approximation with linear in tau function (AA_L)
+3. Short characteristics (sc) with linear interpolants
+4. Toon89 multiple scattering method
+5. Variational iteration method (VIM)

 This emulates a single column inside the Exo-FMS GCM and is useful for testing and developing new techniques as they would perform inside a GCM setting.
 This is also useful to see differences in each method and their various approximations.

-For the shortwave fluxes, for methods that do not contain a shortwave scattering mode we include the 'adding method' (Mendonca et al. 2015 + references).
-We detect if any albedo is present in the column, and perform the adding method to calculate the scattered flux, otherwise if there is no albedo only the direct beam is used.

-To integrate the Planck function we utilise the method described here (Widger, W. K. and Woodall, M. P. 1976): \
+For longwave radiation integrate the Planck function we utilize the method described here (Widger, W. K. and Woodall, M. P. 1976): \
 https://spectralcalc.com/blackbody/inband_radiance.html \
 We found this to be very quick and stable method, producing similar results to the Disort version but with quicker convergence in most cases, especially with the way it is coded here by using the results of the previous band to get the next bin value. \
 An alternative would be to produce a table of integrated fluxes for a temperature range and for each wavelength band and interpolate to that, as is done in other GCM models e.g. SPARC/MITgcm.

+For the longwave radiation, we use the weighted essentially non oscillatory order 4 interpolation method (WENO4) from Janett et al. (2019).
+This allows for highly smooth interpolation of the temperature from the layers to the levels (typically this is required in GCMs) and strong gradients in temperature are accurately interpolated through.
+Linear extrapolation is used for the end points to avoid numerical issues and overshoot.

-We also include a dry convective adjustment schemes, currently only 'Ray_adj', based on Raymond Pierrehumbert's python code.
+We also include dry convective adjustment schemes, currently 'Ray_adj', based on Raymond Pierrehumbert's python code and mixing length theory (MLT).

 # Requirements & Opacity data: